“Eat the frog” to boost your productivity

-Too rigid and impractical at times
+“Eating that frog” may be too rigid and impractical at times

-The rules of the “Eat that Frog” technique state that you must tackle the most important/difficult task first, which can be a strict rule.
+The rules of the “Eat that frog” technique state that you must tackle the most important/difficult task first, which can be a strict rule.

 What if your most important task changes during the course of the day, and you have to focus on something else?

-In such cases, it’s best that you act according to your new priorities: for example, you can add the new task on your ABCDE list and label it as “A”, marking all the other tasks as less urgent.
+In such cases, it’s best that you act according to your new priorities.
+For example, you can add the new task on your ABCDE list and label it as “A”, marking all the other tasks as less urgent.

-In the end, the best you can do to thwart the disadvantages and make the most of the advantages of this technique, use the “Eat that Frog” rules as a starting point – and tweak them to fit your needs.
+In the end, the best you can do to thwart the disadvantages and make the most of the advantages of this technique, use the “Eat that frog” rules as a starting point — and tweak them to fit your needs.

-Tips for “eating that frog” easier
+Tips for “Eating that frog” easier

 As time goes by, creating these lists and prioritizing tasks on paper will become a habit, and you’ll learn to do it faster, which will save you even more time.